Brighter Views - Program

 Building J, Suite 203 A, 2nd Floor

-Assists individuals with applications for the following: Medicaid Public health insurance for individuals with income at or below the appropriate Medicaid Level Medicaid Excess Income/Resource Program A program that provides Medicaid coverage to individuals with income and or resources over the appropriate Medicaid levels Medicare Savings Program Assists people on Medicare in paying monthly premiums
+Assists individuals who are aged, blind or disabled with the public health insurance application process for the following: Medicaid Public health insurance for individuals with low income.
+Medicaid can cover nursing home and long term care.
+Medicaid Excess Income/Resource Program A program that provides Medicaid coverage to individuals with income and or resources over the appropriate Medicaid level Medicare Savings Program Assists people on Medicare in paying monthly premiums …

 Free Slate Program - Program